 Successful Aging Part 1: Having “the talk”

 The short answer: both of you.
-If no one is willing to start conversations about their respective futures, chances are decisions will be made premature, in haste, and could result in potential feelings of regret or guilt.
-To help ease in to these conversations in a planned and paced approach, below are some helpful hints to conversation started.
+If no one is willing to start conversations about their respective futures, chances are, decisions will be made prematurely, in haste, and could result in potential feelings of regret or guilt.
+To help ease in to these conversations in a planned and paced approach, below are some helpful hints to get the conversation started.

 Tip 1: T.E.M.P.O: Timing.
 Experience.
 Motivation.
 Place.
 Outcome.

 - When: Make sure your parent has time to talk.
 Not when they are distracted by needing to get to an appointment, or even when their favorite program is about to come on.

 - How: Make sure you have time to listen.
 Don’t start an important conversation if you only have 5 minutes.
 Talking with aging parents requires an investment of time and patience.

 Experience — You can open the door to talk to parents/family by tying your specific topic to direct experience.